LisaMatzner/Preparing-For-Influenza-Season/README.md

-# Preparing For Influenza Season - Trend Analysis & Identification of High-Risk Regions
+# Preparing For Influenza Season

 The Influenza Season Analysis is a portfolio project created in 2022.